gambadio/Luca-Chat/readme.md

 # Luca Chat - AI Chatbot Integration

-A modern and responsive AI chatbot integration for Green Hockey's customer support.
+A modern and responsive AI chatbot integration for customer support.
 Built with Node.js and powered by OpenRouter's AI models, this chatbot provides seamless product assistance and sustainability-focused customer service.

 ## 🌟 Features